brenthandley-boop/Splunk-Siem-Lab/README.md

 **5. Logon Type 10 is the RDP fingerprint, not just EventCode 4624.**
 Early in the project, Alert 3 was catching all successful logins — including local console logins, service logons, and scheduled tasks — because it searched broadly on EventCode 4624.
 Adding `Logon_Type=10` narrowed it specifically to Remote Interactive (RDP) sessions.
 This is the kind of precision that separates a noisy alert from an actionable one.

 ---

+## 11a.
+Environment Notes & Known Limitations

+*Documented deliberately — a clear-eyed account of what the lab environment allowed and what it didn't is itself part of the analytical work.*

+**Lab reset cadence.** The lab ran on a Fullstack Academy VirtualBox environment that reset automatically every 12 hours and reassigned host IPs on each cycle.
+All hardening (NLA, account lockout, Defender, RDP, forwarder auto-start, clock sync) was therefore scripted into a single idempotent setup routine (`lab-setup.ps1`) run once per boot, rather than applied by hand — the same discipline a real environment would demand for repeatable, auditable configuration.

+**Evidence provenance.** A small number of screenshots in this repo were captured during earlier runs of the same attack sequence within the project window, and their timestamps reflect the session in which they were taken rather than one continuous capture.
+The underlying attack chain — recon, brute force, RDP access, SIEM detection, firewall containment — was executed and verified end to end; where a capture reflects a prior successful run, that is noted at the point of use.
+The full record of environment behavior and every failure mode encountered and resolved is documented in `CONNECTION-ISSUES.md`.

+**Why this section exists.** Real detection engineering happens in imperfect environments.
+Documenting the constraints, the workarounds, and the provenance of evidence — rather than presenting a frictionless narrative — is how a working analyst reports.
+This section is the honest version of a lab writeup, and it is here on purpose.

+---